vovw/gamediffusion/part1.md

    - Need to update network architecture to handle larger input size
    - Keep 8-frame stacking for temporal information (currently implemented)

-3. ❌ **Implement Prioritized Experience Replay**
+3. ✅ **Implement Prioritized Experience Replay**
-   - **Status: Not implemented**
+   - **Status: Implemented**
-   - Need to implement sum-tree data structure
-   - Need to modify sampling to use priorities
+   - Prioritized Experience Replay (PER) is now implemented using a sum-tree data structure for efficient sampling and priority updates (see `dqn_agent.py`).
+   - Supports alpha (priority exponent), beta (importance sampling correction), and dynamic priority updates after each optimization step.
-   - Need to implement importance sampling weights
+   - Importance sampling weights are used to correct for bias during training.
+   - PER is enabled by default in temperature-based exploration mode.

 4. ✅ **Implement Reward Shaping**
    - Living penalty of -0.001 per time step implemented